NicoleZFortuna/Rpackages/README.md

 #' Short title for the purpose of the function
 #'
 #' A description of the behaviour of the function.
-#' @param x Description of the x parameter, inlcuding format.
+#' @param x Description of the x parameter, including the expected format.
-#' @param y Description of the x parameter, inlcuding format.
+#' @param y Description of the x parameter, including the expected format.
 #' @export
 #' @examples
 #' someFunc(1, 1)